A Long Weekend in Montpelier

 Where to Stay Tonight

-Downtown Montpelier (The Inn at Montpelier (Historic B&B;) or Capitol Plaza Hotel)
+Downtown Montpelier (The Inn at Montpelier or a similar historic bed and breakfast)

-Staying downtown puts you within easy walking distance of all of today's sights, restaurants, and evening entertainment.
+A downtown stay puts you within easy walking distance of all first-day activities and evening dining.
+You won't need a car after arrival.

 2